netsrv-cookbooks/duply/README.md

     - Rubocop will check for Ruby-specific style errors
     - Test Kitchen will run and converge the recipes

+This cookbook supplies its own Vagrant template (see test/templates/Vagrantfile.erb) this is so that a second disk can be attached to the VMs which enables testing of the LXC snapshot.
+Currently only VirtualBox is configured.

 ## License & Authors
 - Author:: Colin Woodcock (<cwoodcock@netsrv-consulting.com>)